BrooksPatton/barkwire-react-fe/README.md

 I'll install the `create-react-app` command line tool with the command `npm i -g create-react-app`

 Then its time to set up the barebones react app with the command `create-react-app .` This will give us a fully working React application to play with.
 We can start it up with the command npm start and see the basic react app created for us.

+## Step two, setting up the css files

+First things first, we aren't going to be using the provided css files but rather ones that have been built by Kyle Koberly.
+One nice thing about the create-react-app cli is that it sets up scss automatically so we can just drop it in.

+As such I removed the existing css files and replaced them with a scss file and a reset.css file.
+Then I modified the App.js and Index.js files to reference the appropriate files.